valancej/documentation/_basic/continuous-deployment/deployment-to-heroku.md

 Select the _Heroku_ template from the list of available deploy templates.

 ![Select Heroku]({{ site.baseurl }}/images/continuous-deployment/select_heroku.png)

-Note that we occasionally add/remove deployment templates, so the exact location might change.

 ### Step 4 - Deployment Configuration